-Once your materials for your application to candidacy have been received at the Office for Ordained Vocations and distributed to the members of the COM and the bishops, the COM will meet to discuss your application.
-They will report to the bishops their findings and, based on their advice, the Canon for Ordained Vocations will extend you an invitation to candidacy interviews or an invitation to meet one-on-one with one of our bishops to discuss further discernment.
+Once your materials for your application to candidacy have been received at the Office for Ordained Vocations and distributed to the members of the COM and the Bishop, the COM will meet to discuss your application.
+They will report their findings to the Bishop and, based on their advice, the Canon for Ordained Vocations will extend you an invitation to candidacy interviews or an invitation to meet one-on-one with the Bishop to discuss further discernment.

 If you are invited to interview for candidacy, you will be asked to meet with representative members of the COM along with representative members of the Standing Committee who have reviewed your application materials.
 Candidacy interviews are generally the third or fourth Saturday in January and take place at the diocesan offices.
 You will be scheduled for two meetings with pairs of interviewers throughout the day.
-After interviews, the COM will meet for further discussion and decide whether to recommend you to the Standing Committee and the bishops for acceptance as a candidate.
-Based on this recommendation, the bishop will notify you by letter if you have been accepted as a candidate.
+After interviews, the COM will meet for further discussion and decide whether to recommend you to the Standing Committee and the Bishop for acceptance as a candidate.
+Based on this recommendation, the Bishop will notify you by letter if you have been accepted as a candidate.
 Your status as a candidate is effective on the date when the Standing Committee votes to admit you into candidacy.